InspiryThemes/realhomes-docs/docs/configure-header-settings.md

 ## **Site Identity**

-You can upload your site's logo, title, description tag and site icon from this section.
+You can upload your site's logo, retina logo, title, description tag and site icon from this section.

 ![Site Identity](images/home-setup/site-identity.png)